 Introduces understanding, speaking, reading, and writing skills and emphasizes basic Spanish sentence structure.
 Incorporates exposure to the arts, culture, and literature of the areas of the world where Spanish is spoken.
+Part II of II.
+Prerequisite: SPA 101.
 May include an additional hour of oral drill and practice per week.
 Lecture 4 hours per week.